 The BBA in Entrepreneurship provides the student with a well-rounded degree in entrepreneurship and business management.
 This preparation is well suited for the student who wants to open a new business, plans to enter into the management of an existing family business, or is currently managing a small business.
 This program emphasizes the practical application of business principles to solve complex, real-life, start-up business management problems.
 Courses are designed to include this practical application, case studies, and other teaching methods that promote real-world decision making.
-Students will apply common business practices through online and on-campus courses, working individually and in group projects in both settings.
+Students will apply common business practices by working individually and in group projects.
 Coursework emphasizes creativity, good critical thinking skills, and the development of ethical leadership.
 Class discussions revolve around both classical issues and current trends that the business enterprise might face.
-The Senior Project courses require students to apply course outcomes into a customized application project.
+The Professional Project courses require students to apply course outcomes into a customized application project.